jfluhler/PQCCN-strongswan/README.md

 # PQCCN-strongswan
-Post-Quantum Cryptography on Constrained Networks
+pq-strongswan wrapper for data collection and analysis.
+Advancing IKEv2 for the Quantum Age: Challenges in Post-Quantum Cryptography Implementation on Constrained Network

 For full documentation refer to the <a target="_blank" rel="noreferrer noopener" href="https://jfluhler.github.io/PQCCN-strongswan/">Project Github Pages</a>